3x071c/lsg-remix/DOCS.md

 ### Less is More

 Keeping code readable is a top priority for future maintainability and elegance. **It is easy to churn out hundreds of lines of code** in a day, it's hard to achieve the same in a fraction of the size (leading to better performane and readability).
-Most props and function arguments have usable defaults and should not be set explicitly unless you truly know better!
-Additionally, relatively new CSS features such as `Flex` may have compatability issues in the client's browser.
-In the interest of supporting as many devices as possible, refrain from using such features unless there's a specific need for it that can't be accomplished with "old-school" CSS (For example, instead of abusing `HStack`, passing `width: 100%` to children works just as well in many cases).
+Most props and function arguments have usable defaults and should not be set explicitly.

 ### Order

 Props should be ordered by importance and "distance" from the core component (`p` > `m` > `box-shadow` > `font-weight`).

-## On Checks
+## Linting rules >:(

 ESLint is setup to report and prevent bad code from finding its way into the codebase.
 In most cases, if the linter complains, **You're the problem**, not the linting rule. **Ignoring is not a solution**.
 Asserting is a solution.
-Casting is a solution.
+(Safe) Casting is a solution.
 Conditions are a solution. **Google is a solution**.

 ## RTFM

-Taking a look at the [Tech Stack](./README.md#tech-stack) might seem overwhelming at first, but after digging deeper the interconnected knowledge they share makes it indispensible to know what you're dealing with.
-If you don't understand something, **Read The F\*\*\*ing Manual**.

-## Learning by Example

-This repository already includes a lot of good usage examples for the libraries at play. **Don't reinvent the wheel**.
-Encapsulate and reuse instead.
+Self-explanatory.